The Best Workloads for Hybrid Cloud Environments

 Batch Workloads

-A batch workload processes huge volumes of data, such as information within cellphone bills or the results of thousands of online transactions.
+A batch workload processes huge volumes of data, such as information about cellphone bills or the results of thousands of online transactions.
 Because batch workloads consume a substantial amount of computing and storage resources, most organizations want to find ways to make batch workloads faster and easier to process.

 Transactional Workloads